sisterai/estate-assistant-system/README.md

 - **Framer Motion:** Provides smooth animations and transitions throughout the user experience.
 - **Dark Mode/Light Mode:** Users can toggle themes with seamless background color transitions.
 - **Chart.js:** For interactive data visualizations and graphs.
+- **Tailwind CSS:** Utility-first CSS framework for rapid UI development.
+- **Responsive Design:** Optimized for desktop, tablet, and mobile devices.
+- **API Integration:** Communicates with the backend API for chat functionality, user authentication, and conversation management.
 - and more...

 ### High-Level Architecture Flow Diagrams